How to Become a Teacher in Texas

 The Texas Education Agency has information about school districts, teachers, and students in the state, which could help you make an informed decision.

-Complete Your Education Requirements for Teaching in Texas
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Texas

-In order to become a certified teacher in Texas, you must at a minimum possess a Bachelor's Degree.
+In order to become a certified teacher in Texas, you must at a minimum possess a bachelor's in education.
 You will also need to successfully complete an approved educator preparation program.

 Complete a Teacher Preparation Program